zombodb/zombodb/SOURCE-INSTALLATION.md

 No logs are created, but in the event of Docker/compilation errors, the entire output of the thing that failed is printed to stdout.

-Once binrary artifacts are build, follow the instructions in [BINARY-INSTALLATION.md] to install the proper artifact for your environment.
+Once binary artifacts are build, follow the instructions in [BINARY-INSTALLATION.md] to install the proper artifact for your environment.